anirban99/spring-boot-appointment/README.md

 To create a git bundle : git bundle create spring-boot-appointment.git master

-To extract from a git bundle : git clone -b master spring-boot-appointment.git demo
+To extract from a git bundle : git clone -b master spring-boot-appointment.git spring-boot-appointment